SNL-UCSB/cs176b-assignment1/README.md

 For your convenience, we have provided the template file, `monitor.p4`.
 Please fill in the TODO comments in the ingress and egress processing part of the pipelines.
 Please refer to Case 0 in the experiment section below to test your P4 implementation.

-AG: I think we should provide the packet header stack, similar to the one shown in the MRI tutorial.
-That will help them understand how it is different from MRI and also develop the scapy-based receiver.

 **Note**
 This task has some similarities with the [Multi-hop route inspector (MRI)](https://github.com/p4lang/tutorials/tree/master/exercises/mri) tutorial.
 However, unlike MRI, it clones the probe packets, adds the queue size information for just one switch, and compares the queue size value with a threshold value before sending it to the monitor.